unccd/Prais4-reporting-manual/introduction.md

 - Version 2 of the Good Practice Guidance for SDG Indicator 15.3.1: Proportion of land that is degraded over total land area;

 - Good Practice Guidance for National Reporting on UNCCD Strategic Objective 3.

+[^2]: Delivery of analytical, synthesis and visualization functions expected in September - December 2022.

 ## Data analytics tools